Who manages the reserves?

 Sustainable Investing

-GIC, MAS, and Temasek integrate sustainability considerations in their investment processes and have disclosed their sustainability strategies publicly.
+GIC, MAS, and Temasek holistically integrate sustainability considerations in their investment processes and have disclosed their sustainability strategies publicly.
 These can be found in their respective publications (i.e., MAS’ and Temasek’s Sustainability Report, dedicated Sustainability chapters in the GIC Annual Report and Temasek Review).

-- As shareholder of Temasek, the Government injects capital into the company through investments in new Temasek shares, taking into account Temasek’s risk and return profile over time.
+As shareholder of Temasek, the Government injects capital into the company through investments in new Temasek shares, taking into account Temasek’s risk and return profile over time.
 These investments in Temasek’s shares are reflected in Temasek's accounts and are made public.

-- An occasional misperception is that such capital injections can be used to improve the reported returns performance of Temasek.
-Capital injections can enable Temasek to increase the size of its portfolio, but do not improve investment returns6.
+An occasional misperception is that such capital injections can be used to improve the reported returns performance of Temasek.
+Capital injections can enable Temasek to increase the size of its portfolio, but do not improve investment returns.
 Temasek's reported returns figure follows the industry practice of computing returns, which is to deduct any capital injections from (and withdrawals by) the Government in making such calculations.
 Temasek's returns figure is reviewed and regularly published in its annual report.

-- In the case of GIC, the allocation of Government funds to GIC for investment management also cannot improve GIC's investment performance figures.
+In the case of GIC, the allocation of Government funds to GIC for investment management also cannot improve GIC's investment performance figures.

-Another occasional misperception is that the Government made the Constitutional amendments in 2002 and 2004 to allow for the transfer of Past Reserves between Fifth Schedule entities and the Government to conceal investment losses.
+An occasional misperception is that the Government made the Constitutional amendments in 2002 and 2004 to allow for the transfer of Past Reserves between Fifth Schedule entities and the Government to conceal investment losses.
 This is not true.

-- The amendments in 2002 and 2004 were made to enable the transfer of Past Reserves within the Reserves Protection Framework (i.e., among the Government and Fifth Schedule entities), without any loss of protection to Past Reserves.
+The amendments in 2002 and 2004 were made to enable the transfer of Past Reserves within the Reserves Protection Framework (i.e., among the Government and Fifth Schedule entities), without any loss of protection to Past Reserves.
 Past Reserves cannot be transferred outside of the Reserves Protection Framework without the approval of the President.
 The amendments in 2002 and 2004 did not alter this position.

-- Past Reserves may need to be transferred to facilitate the restructuring of Fifth Schedule entities to better deliver public services.
+Past Reserves may need to be transferred to facilitate the restructuring of Fifth Schedule entities to better deliver public services.
 For example, the merger of the then-Board of Commissioners of Currency, Singapore (BCCS) with Monetary Authority of Singapore (MAS) in 2002 required the transfer of BCCS' Past Reserves to MAS.

-- In transferring the Past Reserves from BCCS to MAS, there was no loss in the amount of Past Reserves protected.
+In transferring the Past Reserves from BCCS to MAS, there was no loss in the amount of Past Reserves protected.
 This was because the Board of Directors of MAS had undertaken to add the Past Reserves transferred from BCCS to the Past Reserves of MAS to be protected.

-- The Constitutional amendments make clear that there is no draw on Past Reserves as long as: (i) Past Reserves are being transferred among entities that are within the Reserves Protection Framework; and (ii) the receiving entity undertakes to protect
+The Constitutional amendments make clear that there is no draw on Past Reserves as long as: (i) Past Reserves are being transferred among entities that are within the Reserves Protection Framework; and (ii) the receiving entity undertakes to protect the Past Reserves that are transferred over as its own Past Reserves.
+In such circumstances, the overall amount of Past Reserves being protected is unchanged, and hence the President's approval need not be obtained for such transfers.

 Being included in the NIR framework does not impact the investment strategies of the three entities.